alexfernandez/alexfernandez.github.io/2023/climate-change-conclusion.md

 In this regard, the quick changes in climate that we are witnessing right now can be a mixed blessing, as they are opening the eyes of many climate denialists.
-Making everyone participate of the challenges involved in turning the tide can perhaps help the general population to understand the huge efforts involved.
+Making everyone participate of the challenges involved in turning the tide can perhaps help the general population understand the huge efforts involved.
 The reversal of so many decades of reckless carbonization will involve sacrifices for everyone on the planet;
 probably changing our way of life, perhaps sacrifice some sacred cows.

 We need to be ready.

 ## 🚯 Cleaning Up Our Act